MarcusYSera/vue-recipe-app/client/README.md

 - assets used by iframe are sourced from public path instead of src

 - assets used by img are sourced from relative src path

+---

+### TO-DO

+fix displaying of to list items that exceed 24 hours

+duration timer/ in days, hours, minutes

+allow a user to go back and reselect start time or end time

+add in recipe saves

+create different views - weekly & monthly

+add in calendar interactions ie: if there is an event on said day

+fix add event styling

+fix search spacing while add event is open

+fix design spacing

+refactor css (set a standard for rem units)

+make responsive- add media queries/ breakpoints